minchoCoin/capstone-team-24-page/index.md

 ## Personal Color Analysis
 The system extract RGB values of skin area of a face image, and convert it to HSV values and Lab color space.
 The system uses K-means clustering to classify users' skin tones into four seasonal types (Spring, Summer, Autumn, Winter) by analyzing HSV values and Lab color space.
 This classification helps recommend colors that enhance the user's natural complexion.
 ## Face Shape Recognition
 We use an EfficientNetB4-based deep learning model.
 The model was built based on the EfficientNetB4 network pretrained on the ImageNet dataset.
 A GlobalAveragePooling2D layer was applied to the output of EfficientNetB4, and the resulting output was passed through a Fully-connected layer to classify into five face shapes.
-We initially trained the model with the EfficientNetB4 backbone frozen, and then fine-tuned the entire network by unfreezing all layers and using a low learning rate.
+We initially trained the model with the EfficientNetB4 backbone frozen for 25 epochs, learning rate 1e-3 and kernel regularizer l2(1e-3), and then fine-tuned the entire network by unfreezing all layers and using a low learning rate(1e-4) with 20 epochs.
+We use EarlyStopping(monitor='val_accuracy', patience=10,restore_best_weights=True) callbacks.
 The system identifies five face shapes (heart, long, oval, round, square) with 75.8% accuracy.
 These classifications inform recommendations for clothing styles and necklines that complement facial features.
 ## Body Shape Measurement
 The system employs MediaPipe's Pose Landmark technology and Rembg's removing background technology to extract key body measurements and proportions.
 It calculates ratios between shoulders, waist, hips, and chest to classify users into different body types, enabling recommendations that enhance body proportions.
 ## Recommendation Engines